mcolsen/amd-npu-stable-diffusion-linux/README.md

 ## Acknowledgments

-- **AMD** for publishing the pre-compiled DynamicDispatch ONNX models on Hugging Face and the Ryzen AI SDK runtime.
+- **AMD** for publishing the pre-compiled DynamicDispatch ONNX models on Hugging Face and the Ryzen AI SDK runtime, as well as for the [Windows-only implementation](https://github.com/amd/sd-sandbox) that got me wondering if I could get this working on Linux.